mohamed-zein/oreilly_math_fundamentals_data_science/probability/README.md

 ### Union Probabilities
 When we deal with **OR** operations with probabilities, this is known as a _union probability_.
 #### Mutually exclusive events
-* _Mutually exclusive_ events are events that cannot occur simulta‐ neously.
+* _Mutually exclusive_ events are events that cannot occur simultaneously.
+* For example, if I roll one die I cannot simultaneously get a 4 and a 6.
+I can only get one outcome.
 * To get the union probability for _mutually exclusive_ events, simply add them together.

 $$